EMC China Lab

 ANSI certification pertains to product performance and safety, applicable to various industries and product types.
 ANSI certification ensures that products meet relevant national standards and regulations.

-7. CSA Certification (Canadian Standards Association)
+7. csa certification (Canadian Standards Association)

 CSA certification typically applies to the Canadian market but can also be used in the U.S. market in some cases.
 It covers testing and certification for product safety and performance.